EchoTrio/EchoTrio/README.md

 ## Running the Game
 ### Opening the Unity Project
-1. Ensure you have [Unity](https://docs.google.com/document/d/18ge-kDuYu1pYe3VaC0oYd6mhCOw7E2qkABDeP8M4Ptw/edit?usp=sharing) installed.
+1. Ensure you have [Unity 6.2](https://docs.google.com/document/d/18ge-kDuYu1pYe3VaC0oYd6mhCOw7E2qkABDeP8M4Ptw/edit?usp=sharing) or higher installed.
 2. Clone this repository to your local machine.
 3. Open the project with Unity, and open the `Playtest` scene.